sudomesh/node-whisperer-program/workshops/tunneldigger.md

 - connecting submeshes to the open internet
 - connecting two more disparate submeshes *over* the open internet.

-In particular, we could create an exit node E with a public IP address.
+In particular, we could create an exit node `E` with a public IP address.
-Suppose that Cow can reach E over a WAN connection provided by Cow's ISP, and Platypus can reach E over the WAN connection in her dorm room.
+Suppose that `Cow` can reach `E` over a WAN connection provided by `Cow`'s ISP, and `Platypus` can reach `E` over the WAN connection in her dorm room.

-Then, they can each "dig tunnels" to E.
+Then, they can each "dig tunnels" to `E`.
-Since E is just another node, it routes traffic from Cow to Platypus and vice versa, connecting mesh A with mesh B.
+Since `E` is just another node, it routes traffic from `Cow` to `Platypus` and vice versa, connecting mesh A with mesh B.

 ### So, what's an exit node?